httpie/cli/README.rst

       METHOD                The HTTP method to be used for the request (GET, POST, PUT, DELETE, PATCH, ...).
 If this argument is omitted then httpie will guess HTTP method.
-If there is either form data field or JSON data field or file field presents then method is POST otherwise it is GET.
+If there is either simple data field or JSON data field or file field presents then method is POST otherwise it is GET.
       URL                   The protocol defaults to http:// if the URL does not include one.